chapel-lang/chapel/doc/rst/platforms/cray.rst

 Note that on XE and XK systems, which have Gemini networks, out of the above list only the 64-bit integer operations are done natively by the network hardware.
-32-bit integer and all floating point operations are done using implicit ``on`` statements inside the ugni communication layer, accelerated by Gemini hardware capabilities.
+32-bit integer and all real operations are done using implicit ``on`` statements inside the ugni communication layer, accelerated by Gemini hardware capabilities.

-On XC systems, which have Aries networks, all of the operations shown above are done natively by the network hardware.
+On XC systems, which have Aries networks, all of the operations shown above are done natively by the network hardware except 64-bit real add, which is disabled in hardware and thus done using ``on`` statements.

 .. _readme-cray-constraints: